 Certified Financial Planner® professionals are a unique group of planners who have proven that they have the knowledge, skills, experience and ethics to provide objective financial planning advice at the highest level of complexity required of the profession, and are held accountable to a national professional body working in the public interest

-Financial Planning Standards Council (FPSC) (soon to be FP Canada) is a national professional body that awards the internationally recognized CFP designation in Canada to those who meet FPSC’s rigorous requirements for certification on an ongoing basis.
+FP Canada is a national professional body that awards the internationally recognized CFP designation in Canada to those who meet FP Canada’s rigorous requirements for certification on an ongoing basis.

-CFP professionals must adhere to FPSC’s Standards of Professional Responsibility, which guide their conduct and professional activities.
+CFP professionals must adhere to FP Canada’s Standards of Professional Responsibility, which guide their conduct and professional activities.
 This includes a code of ethics, which contains a written obligation for CFP professionals to put clients’ interests before their own.

 One approach is to ask three key questions: